alasram/maplibre-native-experimental/platform/node/DEVELOPING.md

 npm test
 ```

+## Profiling

+[maplibre-native/docs/mdbook](https://maplibre.org/maplibre-native/docs/book/) describes how Tracy can be used for profiling.

 ## Merging your pull request

 To clean up your pull request and prepare it for merging, update your local `main` branch, then run `git rebase -i main` from your pull request branch to squash/fixup commits as needed.
 When your work is ready to be merged, you can run `git merge --ff-only YOUR_BRANCH` from `main` or click the green merge button in the GitHub UI, which will automatically squash your branch down into a single commit before merging it.